deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

    Editing a coverage store configuration

 The details of the individual configuration formats are described in the later chapters.
-The built-in XML editor allows to edit the content of the configuration file, save the changes ("Save") or discard them ("Cancel").
+The built-in XML editor allows to edit the contents of the configuration file, which controls the behaviour of th workspace resource.
+In the example, it describes the raster file that this coverage store accesses.
+You can save the changes ("Save") or discard them ("Cancel").
 Additionally, you may turn on syntax highlighting and look at the XML schema of the configuration ("Display Schema").

 Deleting a workspace resource is straight-forward ("Delete").
 You can also turn off a workspace resource temporarily ("Deactivate").